 I 140 Instructions: Everything You Need to Know

 I-140 instructions must be followed in order to obtain the status.
-It's result of the USA having a long history of bringing immigrants to work in this country.9 min read
+It's result of the USA having a long history of bringing immigrants to work in this country.8 min read

-I-140 instructions must be followed in order to obtain the status.
+I-140 instructions must be followed to obtain the status.

 Form I-140 came as a result of the USA having a long history of bringing immigrants to work in this country.
 The failure of the USA to pay Mexican workers in full during the Bracero Program in Texas and California in the 20th century called for tighter regulations since many of those workers were abused.